bplmaps/lmec-main-site/content/articles/neponset.md

 ##### Papermaking

-One the river's longest legacies lies in the papermaking industry.
-Paper production first began in 1729 , the Massachusetts Assembly passed the "Act for the Encouragement of Making Paper" and
+One the river's longest legacies lies in the papermaking industry, as initial operations began in 1729 after the 1728 passing of the "Act for the Encouragement of Making Paper"

-was constructed by a publisher and bookseller named Daniel Henchman
+ Paper production first began in 1729 by a group led by publisher and bookseller Daniel Henchman

 {{< figure src="/uploads/2022-04-12/paper-mill1.jpeg" caption="This [map](https://www.dorchesteratheneum.org/project/neponset-river-mills/) from Howard Wallingford's _Papermaking on the Neponset_ cites the 1728 "Act for the Encouragement of Making Paper" as a catalyst of the 1730 paper mill opening." class="figure-right" >}}